Via Ferratas and Climbing Routes

 Immediately afterwards, a double-cable footbridge will take you across a ravine to the main wall, where you continue steeply upwards before the trail – now less difficult – brings you to a stage that features beautiful plated rocks.
 Your climb continues steeply upwards by a small ledge (C/D).
-There is now a short, somewhat easier section, until you finally come to yet another ledge bringing you to the final, difficult section of the via ferrata.
+There is now a short, somewhat easier section, until you finally come to another ledge bringing you to the final, difficult section of the via ferrata.
 Things become easier, with flatter terrain taking you to the end of the climb.

 You will descend via the marked hiking path that drops down from the Saukarkopf.

 Your choices include the “Weg der Jugend”, “Rückkehr des Schweinepriesters” and the “Schuastanagei”.
-You can find a detailed description of the different climbing routes on the Arlspitze on the two following pdfs.
+You can find a detailed description of the different climbing routes on the Arlspitze on the following pdfs.

 Regardless of the route, all climbers require a rope and full climbing gear (incl. harness and express slings) for safety.